My Location Statement

 The Sunshine Coast is/was my home for the last 25-years.
 I live in a small town by the ocean.
 This is truly part of my identity.
 I’ve meandered with my career choices in university and during my time as a math teacher.
 I completed my Master of Education degree on the Sunshine Coast from SFU in Curriculum and Instruction with hopes of being a school administrator.
 Over time, I took on teacher leadership roles as the professional development school representative, math department head, and staff rep. I was at the height of my career but broken inside.
 At the time I felt like I was constantly “fighting” for students at the risk of my own career and mental health.

 My dreams of becoming a school administrator dashed, I left teaching and pursued a doctoral degree in educational leadership at SFU.
 I was so frustrated and disenchanted with leadership that I had to learn more about it.
 I continued my passion and wrote my dissertation on out-of-field teaching in secondary mathematics, subject matter acquisition, and professional learning.
-During this time at SFU, I was a school trustee and served on boards locally and provincially, contributed to the Math K-9 in BC’s Curriculum and FNESC First Peoples Math Teachers’ Resource Guide, and worked as a sessional and independent educational consultant.
+During this time at SFU, I was a school trustee and served on boards locally and provincially, contributed to the Math K-9 in BC’s Curriculum and FNESC First Peoples Math Teachers’ Resource Guide, and worked as a sessional and educational consultant.

 Many of these opportunities stemmed from my work in K-12 education of a co-created Math 8 project with the District Principal in Aboriginal Education called “Math Embedded: A Tribute to Susan Point.”
 We created this project because the Math 8/9 curriculum at the time was newly released, the school district moved towards and block and a half for Math 8 (we had extra time), and I wanted to explore new learning for myself and students (because I was no longer teaching Math 12 and Calculus).
 I was reassigned to teach 2 blocks of Math 8 where each class had one-third of the class identified with learning needs.
 This project integrated mathematics, First Nations culture, and art.
-Moreover, we explored Assessment for Learning, technology use, student agency and choice, and co-teaching and co-creating.
+Moreover, we explored Assessment for Learning, technology use, student agency and choice, and co-creating.
 The results were phenomenal.

 I would have loved to pursue this further and explore more deeply this idea of Indigenous culture and mathematics, but I was reassigned again to teach Science 9 with no Math 8 classes.
 This served as a tipping point.
 I could not do this any longer.
 Certainly, there were other factors such as my daughter being little and I resented the idea of not being with her during her first day at school or her first field trip, but I was also feeling burned out because I did not have voice in my own trajectory, and I needed some agency to take back my control.
 Admittedly, this was a huge turning point in my life such that I was even too scared to tell my parents.
 I feared disappointment and shame.
-To my surprise, they were supportive, and it helped me to gain a broader knowledge of K-12 education and perspectives to complete my dissertation.
+To my surprise, they were supportive, and it helped me to gain a broader knowledge of K-12 education to complete my dissertation.

 Soon after I completed my dissertation and graduated from SFU, my mom was dying, and I had the privilege of taking care of her as Number 3 during her final days.
 She hated asking for help and not being independent or in control.
 I watched this woman transform from someone who was physically eroding from cancer to someone who took hold of her life and died with strength and dignity.
 She opted for MAID (medical assistance in dying).
 She held strong for the family and I learned more about her and from her.
 My mom was funny, intelligent, and loving.
 She held the family together.
 She was a peacekeeper (at least for me) and she found peace.